Skip to content

 Standard parking is at NC097049 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-When is the best time to climb Sgurr an Fhidhleir?
+When should I climb Sgurr an Fhidhleir?

 The standard good-weather months for Sgurr an Fhidhleir are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.